Lecostarius/Daikin-IR-Reverse/README.md

 And for the lowest possible temperature, 18:
 11,DA,27,00,00,01,24,00,A0,0F,00,00,00,00,00,C5,02,08,B5,remain:1 remaining bits: 0

-Obviously, temperature - in half degree steps - is coded into the last byte of the transmitted sequence.
+Temperature - in half degree steps - is coded into the seventh byte of the transmitted sequence (the last byte(s) appear to be a checksum).

 I observe the following.
 If I change only temperature, the remote will send another command, and this one - as opposed to the green AUTO button - is recognized by the library as DAIKIN152 protocol and properly decoded!
 This command has only 152 bits, not 160.